 All fractures should be seen by a medical professional.
 For closed fractures (ones where the bone does not break the skin), use a splint to immobilize the injury, a sling to support it, and an cold pack to reduce pain and swelling.
 For open fractures, follow the same steps as closed ones, but do not try and reset the broken bone.

-If you dislocated an arm use a triangular bandage to support the injured limb, a cold compress to reduce pain and swelling.
+If you dislocated an arm use a triangular bandage to support the injured limb, a cold or hot compress to reduce pain and swelling.

 Fractures and dislocations are serious injuries and need to be taken care of immediately.
 We have splints for arms, legs, and fingers, in multiple different sizes and styles.